KevinMX/support-matrix/LicheePi4A/RevyOS/README.md

 Install the [`ruyi`](https://github.com/ruyisdk/ruyi) package manager, run `ruyi device provision`, and follow the prompts.

-### Log into the System
+### Logging into the System

-Log into the system via serial console or graphical interface.
+Logging into the system via serial console or graphical interface.

 Default username: `debian`
 Default password: `debian`